 New techniques, same GMOs

 We also see a push to change the composition of milk by genetically modifying cows and goats.
 Cows have even been engineered to produce human breast milk.
 Or, skipping the cow altogether, synthetic breast milk has been created entirely in the lab.
-Breast milk is a weighty topic, given its unique role in the bond between a new mother and her baby.
-While every mother wants what’s best for her child, some women encounter obstacles to breastfeeding, facing heartache and difficult decisions.
-Does synthetic breast milk — created with new technology in the complex and often misunderstood world of genetics — truly offer parents a better choice?
+Breast milk is a weighty topic, given its unique role in the bond between a new parent and baby.
+While every parent wants what’s best for their child, some encounter obstacles to breastfeeding, facing heartache and difficult decisions.
+Does synthetic breast milk — created with new technology in the complex and often misunderstood world of genetics — truly offer a better choice?

 #BeTheButterfly in the dairy aisle